jamsocket/aper/site/book/src/01-introduction.md

 Aper defines two core traits: `AperSync`, which we'll talk about here, and `Aper`, which we'll talk about soon.

 `AperSync` means that the struct can be synchronized *unidirectionally*.
-An `AperSync` struct does not own its own data; instead, its fields are references into a `TreeMap`. `TreeMap` is a hierarchical map data structure provided by Aper that can be synchronized across a network.
+An `AperSync` struct does not own its own data; instead, its fields are references into a `Store`. `Store` is a hierarchical map data structure provided by Aper that can be synchronized across a network.

 Typically, you will not implement `AperSync` directly, but instead derive it.
 For example, here's a simple `AperSync` struct that could represent an item in a to-do list: